One track of work within Building Health and Resilience was specifically focused on pathways for children with Social-Emotional delays.

 - Preventive Dental Visits for Children 1-5; Endorsed for adoption in 2020

 - Well-Child Visits for Children 3-6; Endorsed for adoption in 2020

 - CCO-Level Metric Focused on Social-Emotional Health; Endorsed for adoption in 2022 and included in Oregon’s challenge pool set for 2021

 - Follow-Up to Developmental Screening – PENDING development

 One of the HAKR workgroup metrics identified was a metric that would focus on system-level activities that could address and enhance social-emotional services.

 Over the last two years, OPIP and Children Institute have developed this metric.
-This involved significant stakeholder feedback, focus groups with parents, and a pilot of a majority of the CCOs.
-The work also involved OPIP distilling and summarizing our learnings from working in 13 counties and informed by front line, greatly informed the metric.
+This involved significant stakeholder feedback, focus groups with parents, and a pilot of a majority of the Coordinated Care Organizations (CCOs).
+The work also involved OPIP distilling and summarizing our learnings from working in 13 counties and by front line providers, who greatly informed the metric.

 Metric Vision and Purpose:

 - Vision: Children from birth to age 5, and their families, have equitable access to services that support their Social-Emotional health and are the best match for their needs.